Cloverfield

-Cloverfield is a 2008 American found footage monster film directed by Matt Reeves, produced by J. J. Abrams, and written by Drew Goddard.
+Cloverfield is a 2008 American found footage monster horror film directed by Matt Reeves and written by Drew Goddard.
 It stars Lizzy Caplan, Jessica Lucas, T.J.
-Miller, Michael Stahl-David, Mike Vogel, and Odette Yustman.
-The plot follows six young New York City residents fleeing from a massive monster and various other smaller creatures that attack the city during a farewell party.
+Miller (in his film debut), Michael Stahl-David, Mike Vogel, and Odette Yustman.
+In the film, six friends attempt to flee from a monster that attacks New York City.

-Development began when producer J. J. Abrams started conceptualizing a new monster and enlisted Neville Page to design the creature, called Clover.
-In February 2007, the project was secretly greenlit by Paramount Pictures and produced by Abrams's Bad Robot Productions.
+Development began when producer J. J. Abrams started conceptualizing a monster film and enlisted Neville Page to design the eventual creature, called Clover.
+In February 2007, the project was secretly greenlit by Paramount Pictures and produced by Abrams's Bad Robot.
 Principal photography took place in Los Angeles and New York City in 2007.
 The project had several working titles, including Slusho, Cheese, and Greyshot.
 As part of a viral marketing campaign, a teaser trailer was released ahead of screenings of Transformers (2007) without a title.
 The final title was revealed in a second teaser trailer attached to screenings of Beowulf (2007).
 With limited pre-release details, it garnered online speculation, including forums and websites dedicated to uncovering hidden information about the film.
 Several tie-ins, including a prequel manga series, were released as part of the marketing campaign.

-Cloverfield was released on January 18, 2008, and received positive reviews from critics, who praised Reeves's direction and the cinéma vérité style narrative.
+Cloverfield was released on January 18, 2008, and received generally positive reviews from critics, who praised Reeves's direction and the cinéma vérité style narrative.
 It earned $172 million worldwide at the box office against a $25 million budget.
 It is the first installment of the Cloverfield franchise, followed by 10 Cloverfield Lane in 2016 and The Cloverfield Paradox in 2018.
 A direct sequel is in development.

 Plot

-The film is presented as footage from a personal camcorder recovered by the United States Department of Defense in the area "formerly known as Central Park", bearing a disclaimer stating multiple sightings of a case designated Cloverfield.
+The footage from a personal camcorder is recovered by the U.S. Department of Defense in the area "formerly known as Central Park", bearing a disclaimer about multiple sightings of a case designated "Cloverfield".

-This earlier footage, from April 27, 2008, shows Robert "Rob" Hawkins waking up with Elizabeth "Beth" McIntyre in her father's apartment above Columbus Circle before sharing a special day across New York City and Coney Island.
-Fragments of this overwritten footage appear during the course of the film.
+On April 27, 2008, Rob Hawkins wakes up with Beth McIntyre in her father's apartment before embarking on a date across New York City and Coney Island.

-Rob has a farewell party on May 22, 2008, thrown by his brother Jason and Jason's girlfriend Lily, celebrating Rob's new job as vice-president for a company in Japan.
-Jason gets Rob's best friend Hudson "Hud" Platt to film testimonials for Rob during the party.
-Beth, whose feelings are hurt because Rob never called her back after their one night together, brings a new man to the party.
-Beth and Rob argue over her guest and why Rob never called her, and Beth leaves shortly before a massive earthquake occurs, causing a brief citywide power outage; the local news reports a capsized oil tanker near Liberty Island.
-From the roof, the party-goers witness an explosion in the distance and flee as flaming debris flies in their direction.
+On May 22, 2008, Rob's brother Jason and Jason's girlfriend, Lily Ford, throw a surprise farewell party for Rob at his Lower Manhattan apartment before he moves to Japan for his new job.
+Jason asks Rob's best friend, Hudson "Hud" Platt, to film testimonials for Rob during the party.
+Beth, upset by Rob's lack of communication after their one-night stand, brings another man to the party.
+Beth and Rob argue, and she leaves shortly before a massive earthquake occurs, causing a brief citywide power outage.
+The local news reports a capsized oil tanker near Liberty Island.
+From the roof, the partygoers witness an explosion in the distance and flee as flaming debris flies in their direction.